Gohst505/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?
+Document Object Model is a neural language that shows a document in a browser
 2. What is an event?
+An action inside of your code
-3. What is an event listener?
+3. What is an event listener? code that waits for an event to occur
-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? to make code more generic so people who use it in the future can be easier to read and change
 5. What is a component?
+Reusable code that can be independent and is very similar to writing a function